Opuntia Snow 'Blue Jacket' (Blue Jacket Prickly Pear)

 Winter Dormancy and Health:

-• Growth slows or pauses during winter dormancy
+• Growth slows during cooler months

 Botanical Name: Opuntia Snow ‘Blue Jacket’

-Common Name: Blue Jacket Prickly Pear
+Common Names: Blue Jacket Prickly Pear, Snow Blue Prickly Pear

 Care and Cultivation:

-• Water sparingly; allow soil to dry out completely between waterings
+• Water sparingly; allow soil to dry completely between waterings

 • Use a fast‑draining cactus or succulent soil mix